Dennis Smith (firefighter): Civic life

 Dennis Smith was a leader in New York City and national charitable organizations.
 He was the founding chairman of the New York Academy of Art.
 He was also the founding chairman of the New York City Fire Museum on Spring Street.
-From 1975 to 1995, he was president or chairman of the Kips Bay Boys and Girls Club in the Southeast Bronx, where 9000 youngsters were members.
+From 1975 to 1995, he was president or chairman of the Kips Bay Boys and Girls Club in the Southeast Bronx, where 9000 children were members.
 He also served on the national board of advisors of Boys and Girls Clubs of America and was elected to that institution's prestigious "Hall of Fame".
 His bronze bust resides in the lobby of the BGCA's Atlanta headquarters.

-Smith was a trustee of the New York Fire Foundation, a charity that supported special projects and the needs of the fire commissioner.
-The foundation purchased pass alert devices for firefighters, and computer services for firehouses, and was at the forefront of investigating the needs of firefighters and their departments.
+Smith was a trustee of the New York Fire Foundation, a charity that supported special projects and the needs of fire commissioners.
+The foundation purchased pass alert devices for firefighters and computer services for firehouses, and was at the forefront of investigating the needs of firefighters and their departments.
 In 1991, he created the Foundation for the Health and Safety of American Firefighters with royalties from one of his books.
 The foundation supported health and safety efforts through grants to leading organizations in the fire service.

-He was also a founding member who served on the board of the Congressional Fire Services Institute, an organization created by an Act of Congress.
-It provides emergency service management information and conclusions to congress and has been honored by visits from presidents George W. Bush, Bill Clinton, Homeland Security head Tom Ridge, and many congressional leaders.
+He was also a founding member of the Congressional Fire Services Institute, where he served as a board member, which is an organization created by an Act of Congress.
+It provides emergency service management information and conclusions to congress and has been honored by visits from presidents George W. Bush, Bill Clinton, Homeland Security head Tom Ridge, and many other congressional leaders.

-For eight years after 9/11, Smith served as a trustee of the New York Police & Fire Widows' and Children's Benefit Fund, a charity that benefits the families of firefighters and police officers killed in the line of duty.
+For eight years after 9/11, Smith served as a trustee of the New York Police & Fire Widows and Children's Benefit Fund, a charity that benefits the families of firefighters and police officers killed in the line of duty.